 \section{Introduction}

-Decentralization is the core security assumption of permissionless blockchains, shaping properties such as integrity, safety, availability, and censorship resistance~\cite{nakamoto2008bitcoin,gencer2018decentralization,wahrstatter2024blockchain,yang2025decentralization}.
-These critical security properties typically rely on assumptions that at least a certain fraction of participants in a system follow the rules or that conflicting incentives prevent collusive behaviour, i.e., that participant behaviour is not centrally controlled or highly correlated.
-Measuring decentralization requires more than ascertaining who controls mining power or stake; the geographic distribution of participants also matters.
+Decentralization is the core security assumption of permissionless blockchains, underpinning key properties such as integrity, safety, availability, and censorship resistance~\cite{nakamoto2008bitcoin,gencer2018decentralization,wahrstatter2024blockchain,yang2025decentralization}.
+These properties typically rely on the assumption that at least a fraction of participants behave honestly, or that conflicting incentives prevent collusion---that is, that control and behavior are not highly centralized or correlated.
+Consequently, assessing decentralization requires more than identifying who controls mining power or stake; it must also account for participants' geographical distribution.

 \emph{Geographical decentralization} is particularly important for two reasons.
 First, security assumptions depend on participants not being overly correlated.
-If a large share of validators are co-located, they become jointly vulnerable to external shocks such as natural disasters or power outages, as well as jurisdictional risks such as government intervention.
-A clear example is the 2021 ban on Bitcoin mining in China, which triggered a sharp and sudden drop in global hash rate and forced miners to relocate at scale~\cite{thorn2021-china-bitcoin-ban}.
-Second, geography affects fairness: validators in remote regions may face structural disadvantages in capturing rewards.
-Yet achieving geographical decentralization is non-trivial, since in permissionless blockchains, participant geo-locations cannot be mandated by protocol but instead emerge endogenously from its incentive structure.
+If a large share of validators are co-located, they become jointly vulnerable to external shocks like natural disasters or power outages, as well as jurisdictional risks such as government intervention.
+A prominent example is the 2021 ban on Bitcoin mining in China, which triggered a sharp and sudden drop in global hash rate and forced miners to relocate at scale~\cite{thorn2021-china-bitcoin-ban}.
+Second, geography affects fairness: validators farther from network hubs may face persistent latency disadvantages that reduce their ability to compete for rewards.

-Today, despite Ethereum's large validator set, existing data~\cite{chainbound_geovalidators} reveal heavy concentration along the Atlantic, particularly in Europe (EU) and the U.S. East Coast of North America (NA) (see~\Cref{fig:validator_map}).
-This concentration raises a question: why do validators cluster around the Atlantic rather than distribute more evenly across the globe?
-This pattern resembles classical models of spatial competition, such as Hotelling's law~\cite{hotelling1929stability}, where agents tend to cluster when relative advantages exist.
-Similarly, although Ethereum validators are not directly competing for physical location, latency advantages can create analogous incentives to concentrate geographically.
-As shown in~\Cref{fig:latency_map}, regions with advanced network infrastructure---particularly EU and NA---consistently offer lower latencies to other regions.

-As a result, validators in these regions gain a structural advantage.
-Lower latency improves their ability to (i) attest correctly and collect consensus reward, and (ii) propose blocks successfully by collecting enough attestation in time.
-These advantages also extend to timing games~\cite{oz_time_2023,schwarz2023time}, where validators strategically delay block release for more revenue.
-In combination, such latency benefits create strong incentives for validators to cluster geographically, reinforcing centralization pressures despite the protocol's decentralized design.